pmiddend/amarcord/README.md

 ## Notes for Microsoft Windows users

 We’re using [python-magic](https://pypi.org/project/python-magic/) to determine the type of uploaded files.
 This depends on `libmagic` which is not available on Windows.
-You can either do everything using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) or you can manually `pip install python-magic-bin` which solves the issue (note that we didn’t include the dependency with the `platform` poetry flag, because that breaks the Nix build).
+You can either do everything using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) or you can manually `pip install python-magic-bin` which solves the issue.

 If you manually created your virtual environment, the way to activate it on Windows isn’t